Fast convolution algorithm for state space models: Convolution via a cascade algorithm

+an expression that uses all powers of matrix $\overline{A}$.
 Lemma~\ref{lem:Let--be} allows us to reuse intermediate matrix-vector products by the matrix $\overline{A}$ and, as a result, we need to apply only the powers $\overline{A}^{2^{n}}$, $n=0,\dots,N-1$.
 Note that the powers of $z^{-2^{n}}$ in (\ref{eq:convolution=000020operator}) correspond to a shift by $2^{n}$ in time domain.